-Example 1b: The student responded with an answer of 076, the 6 and 7 are correct digits when scored in the direction as indicated by the teacher key, and the leading zero is ignored.
-The student received two digits correct, which is worth two points.
+Example 4b: The student responded with an answer of 076, the 6 and 7 are correct digits when scored in the direction as indicated by the teacher key, and the leading zero is ignored.
+The student received two digits correct, which is worth 2 points.

-Example 1c: The student responded with an answer of 726, the 6 is a correct digit when scored in the direction as indicated by the teacher key.
+Example 4c: The student responded with an answer of 726, the 6 is a correct digit when scored in the direction as indicated by the teacher key.
 The student also responded with an additional leading digit of 7.
 The answer would not have otherwise received full credit for the correct digits, so the additional digit is not penalized.
-The student received one digit correct, which is worth one point.
+The student received one digit correct, which is worth 1 point.

-b.
-For division, assign correct digits by looking at the student's answer from left to right.
+Division.
+Assign correct digits by looking at the student's answer from left to right.
 Any other additional digits to the right of the answer or to the right of the remainder, when students would otherwise receive full credit for the correct digits, would be penalized since the final answer is not correct.
 The total correct digits would be reduced by one correct digit.
+For division, a leading zero in front of the quotient should be ignored when determining which digits to compare to the answer on the scoring key.

-Example 2: The correct answer is 8,042 r1, which is five digits worth a total of 15 points.
+Example 4d: The correct answer is 8,042 r1, which is five digits worth a total of 15 points.
 The student responded with an answer of 8,042 r10, the 8, 0, 4, 2, and r 1 are correct digits when scored in the direction as indicated by the teacher key.
 The student also responded with an additional digit of 0 after the remainder.
 While the answer would have otherwise received full credit for the correct digits, the final answer is not correct.
 Therefore, the correct digits were penalized by one correct digit and the student received credit for four digits correct, which is worth 12 points.

-Example 3: The correct answer is 7,557 r1, which is five digits worth a total of 20 points.
+Example 4e: The correct answer is 7,557 r1, which is five digits worth a total of 20 points.
 The student responded with an answer of 75,590 r2, the 7, 5, and 5 are correct digits when scored in the direction as indicated by the teacher key.
 The student also responded with an additional digit of 0 in the quotient.
 The answer would not have otherwise received full credit for the correct digits, so the additional digit is not penalized.
 The student received three digits correct, which is worth 12 points.